Swedish death cleaning

-Swedish death cleaning (Döstädning) is a decluttering method historically practised in Sweden.
-It is a simple living practice, encouraging people to get rid of belongings before death to spare loved ones from having to manage them.
-As the practice has become more popular in the United States, it has received both praise and criticism, being described by some as morbid and others as the healthiest thing you can do.
-The term was popularised in a book by Swedish author Margareta Magnusson.
+Swedish death cleaning (döstädning) is a decluttering method historically practised in Sweden.
+It is a simple living practice that encourages people to get rid of belongings before death to spare loved ones from having to manage them.
+As the practice has become more popular in the United States, it has been praised as practical and gratifying but also criticized as morbid.
+The modern practice was popularised in the book The Gentle Art of Swedish Death Cleaning by the Swedish author Margareta Magnusson.
+Magnusson, who died 12 March 2026, described this practice of tidying up as something to do "when you think the time is coming closer for you to leave the planet".

-The tradition inspired a 2023 TV show, The Gentle Art of Swedish Death Cleaning, produced by Amy Poehler.
-In the show, three Swedish people help Americans declutter and detach from belongings.
+The tradition inspired a 2023 TV show on Peacock, The Gentle Art of Swedish Death Cleaning, produced by Amy Poehler.
+In the show, three Swedish people help Americans declutter and detach from their belongings.